Arresting dynamics in hardcore spin models

 \paragraph{Triangular lattice.}

 Finally, we compare the simple picture of the square lattice model to that on the triangular lattice.
-Its phase diagram, \autoref{fig:triangular} (a), also has a paramagnetic phase including $\Delta=0$, with a single (up to global symmetries) three-sublattice ordered state at $\Delta=2\pi/3$; this comes with different chirality that are not related by global rotation but instead by exchange of two sublattices.
-In between, chiral and quasi-long-range order develop either simultaneously~\cite{Obuchi2012} or in close proximity to $\Delta \approx 0.306\pi$.
+Its phase diagram, \autoref{fig:triangular} (a), also has a paramagnetic phase including $\Delta=0$, with a single (up to global symmetries) three-sublattice ordered state at $\Delta=2\pi/3$; this comes in two chiralities that are not related by global rotation but instead by exchange of two sublattices.
+In between, chiral and quasi-long-range order develop either simultaneously or at two separate transitions~\cite{Obuchi2012, Okumura2011} in proximity to $\Delta \approx 0.306\pi$ \cite{supplements} (see also references \cite{Lee1998, Hasenbusch2005b, Hasenbusch2008, Hasenbusch2005, Kamieniarz1993} therein).

 The properties of topological defects, and in particular their preclusion upon increasing $\Delta$ remain central to the jamming phenomenology.
 These are richer than in the square lattice case.
 Vortices, as shown in \autoref{fig:triangular} (b), become forbidden at a single packing fraction $\Delta = \pi/3$.
 In contrast, domain walls have internal structure (their shape) and become incompatible with the hardcore constraint over a range of exclusion angles.
-First, kinks in domain walls, shown on the left of \autoref{fig:triangular} (c) become forbidden at $\Delta = 2\pi/5$ while at $\Delta = \pi/2$, {\it any} domain wall becomes incompatible with \autoref{eq:hardcore-spins} \cite{Note1}.
+First, kinks in domain walls, shown on the left of \autoref{fig:triangular} (c) become forbidden at $\Delta = 2\pi/5$ while at $\Delta = \pi/2$, {\it any} domain wall becomes incompatible with \autoref{eq:hardcore-spins} \cite{supplements}.

+In \autoref{fig:triangular} (d), we show a histogram of the angle at which compression of random initial states using the LS protocol at different $N_{\rm rattle}$ terminates.
+On the square lattice, such a histogram is strictly bimodal, with two narrow peaks at $\Delta_{\rm J} = \pi/2$ and $\Delta_{\rm max} = \pi$.
+In contrast, on the triangular lattice, for intermediate compression speed $N_{\rm rattle} = 10$, we see a continuous distribution between $\Delta = 2\pi/5$ with a pronounced peak at $\Delta=\pi/2$.
+This can be understood by considering the same mechanism as on the square lattice: fast compression (that is small $N_{\rm rattle}$) fails because it arrives with a finite density of topological defects at a point where these become incompatible with \autoref{eq:hardcore-spins}.
+Now if there are multiple kinds of defects in the system, these can have different relaxation time scales and hence lead to a more complex dependence of the jamming angle on compression speed.